snowcamp/snowcamp.github.io/2016/en/index.md

 ---
 {% include JB/setup %}

-    You have missed Mix-IT because it was full !
-    You're fed up with going far away to assist to Devoxx Get your skis ready for the 21st and 22nd of January 2016 SnowCamp only in Grenoble
+    Get your skis ready for the 21st and 22nd of January 2016 SnowCamp only in Grenoble